The Bulletin of the Genealogical Forum of Oregon (quarterly)

 Copyright on articles is held by the authors and used by permission.
 Please notify the editors if the articles have been previously published or if you have relinquished any rights.
 Articles may be edited for style and length.
 The Writer’s Agreement may be downloaded below.
 The editing and publication process is explained below

 Electronic submissions are preferred.
 Please contact the editor before sending any hard copy of materials.
 Submit your material with a note that includes contact information as well as a brief biographical statement.
 The editors are happy to look at articles that include photos or other images so that they know your preferred placements.
 However, it is helpful if you also send text and images as separate files to facilitate layout.
+Images should be in either jpg or tif files and should be a minimum of 600 dpi.
 Contact the editors if you have photographs or artwork that need to be scanned.
 Include a list of images with proposed captions at the end of your article.
 Articles should be sent to the Bulletin at the GFO.

 The Bulletin follows the guidelines found in the latest edition of the Chicago Manual of Style.
 The writer should use a writing style with which he or she is comfortable.
 Research reports, problem-solving articles, and reviews require a more formal style of writing.
 Memoirs, personal essays, and travel stories may be more casual.
 We do not expect our authors to be professional writers.
 Our editors are here to help.
 However, all articles should be spell-checked and carefully edited by the author.
 The GFO Bulletin Style Guide may be downloaded below.